inadvertently/meli-selfbot-/README.md

 # meli-selfbot-
-meli nebula selfbot. posted a logger in their own members shit 😭😭
+meli nebula selfbot.
+Meli's posted a logger in their own members selfbot.
+Noice one

 #logger in line 117-119